-- (Notes) 1.
-The consumption tax is not included in the "Transaction amount" section, but it is included in the "Balance at the end of term" section. - 2.
+- 1. The consumption tax is not included in the "Transaction amount" section, but it is included in the "Balance at the end of term" section. - 2.
 Terms and conditions of transaction and policy to determine them, etc.: The above terms and conditions of transaction for each company are based on the Company's purchase and sales management policy, which equally apply to other suppliers. - 3.
 The lending and borrowing interests to the above companies were reasonably decided based on the contract that considers the interest rate at the market. - 4.
 The Company is using a cash management system (CMS), and, to express the Company's CMS transactions clearly, the amounts from business transactions described herein are on the net basis. - 5.
-The Company accepted investments of this total amount for a capital increase in Nidec Americas Holding Corporation. - 6.
 The Company accepted investments of this total amount for a capital increase in Nidec Europe B.V.